EmeteZ/EmeteZ/README.md

 ## 📌 Projects

-🎧 **Listenr**
+🎧 **Echo**
-A social platform focused on music where users turn their taste into identity.
+A platform focused on music where users turn their taste into identity.
 (under development)

 ---